Can You Eat Hot Dogs While on a Keto Diet?

 What Can You Eat on a Keto Diet?

 Keto is somewhat restrictive, but you don’t have to cut out all of your favorite foods to follow it.
-Basically, you want to keep artificial ingredients to a minimum and eat plenty of nutrient-dense foods.
+Basically, you want to keep highly-processed and high-carb ingredients to a minimum and eat plenty of nutrient-dense, low-carb foods.

-- Meats such as beef, poultry, fish, and seafood—cured meats such as sausage, ham, and hot dogs that are rich in fats and without artificial ingredients are keto-approved
+- Meats such as beef, poultry, fish, and seafood—naturally cured meats such as sausage, ham, and hot dogs that are rich in fats and protein

-- Eggs and full-fat dairy such as cheese
+- Full-fat dairy products such as cheese and yogurt

 - Non-starchy vegetables such as leafy greens, avocado, spinach, cauliflower, and broccoli